Doctoral Schools Workshops

 Target group

-PhD students or other researchers joining the industry roundtables at FEARS, but anyone else is welcome to join as well.
+PhD students or more experienced researchers joining the industry roundtables at FEARS, but anyone else is welcome to join as well.

 Participant limit